 Anyone who needs accommodations such as ASL interpreting, Braille or large print may call 800-621-3362 to request assistance in advance, or ask the recovery staff at the center for assistance.

-FEMA’s first Disaster Recovery Center opened in Trotwood on Saturday at Trotwood-Madison High School, and a second Center opened at Dayton Children’s Child Health Pavilion on Monday.Grab the FREE WDTN News App for iPhone or Android.
+FEMA’s first Disaster Recovery Center opened in Trotwood on Saturday at Trotwood-Madison High School, and a second Center opened at Dayton Children’s Child Health Pavilion on Monday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.